2020 Tournament Rules

 - No consuming alcohol the morning of and during tournament hours.
 Drinking during weigh in is fine.
 Blue Line Bass Club is not responsible for your action or results of your actions.

 - No fishing within 25 yards of other contestants without permission.
-A boat fishing in our tournament will be given a special ribbon to be tied around your trolling motor so other members know your a BLBC member.
+A boat fishing in our tournament may be given a special ribbon to be tied around your trolling motor so other members know you are a BLBC member.

 - Each team must have at least one First Responder (Police, Fire, MP, and EMS)fishing.
 The only exceptions are Blue Line Bass Club sponsors they can have one sponsor fishing in boat and a guest.
 Guest for First Responder or Sponsor team can be anyone who they choose.
 But must pay club dues if fishing more than one tournament a season.
 Your guest is your responsibility.

-- Whether fishing in a BLBC tournament or not, you will be held responsible for any criticism/comments/post/disrespect on social media towards any sponsors or members.
+- Whether fishing in a BLBC tournament or not, you will be held responsible for any criticism/comments/post/disrespect/political opinions on social media towards any sponsors or members.
+A warning or possible removal from the BLBC will be granted by the president or presidents administration of the BLBC.
 If one has nothing good to say, say nothing at all.

 - All Spots, Guadalupe and Kentucky bass must be a 14 inch minimum by BLBC standards.
 If you are unsure of a measurement request to use the administrators CHECK-IT STIK at the weigh station before handing your bag to the administrator.
 If you or your partner have an under (14in) in your 5 bag limit and bring it to the weigh station, you will be disqualified from the tournament and your weight for that tournament will not apply to your teams total weight at the end of the year.
 There is absolutely no exceptions from the day of the January 19th, 2019 Lake Travis Tournament forward.
 The BLBC utilizes a CHECK-IT STIK for bass measurements.
 BLBC highly recommends investing in one.
 Academy Sports and Outdoors online has the 25″ CHECK-IT STIK for $17.99 as of 12/11/18.